inkdropapp/docs-old/src/pages/privacy.md

 ### Inkdrop collects account data.

-Basically Inkdrop serviecs require an Inkdrop account.
+Basically Inkdrop services require an Inkdrop account.
 For example, you must have an Inkdrop account to use the Inkdrop client apps.

 To create an Inkdrop account, Inkdrop requires a working email address.
 Inkdrop uses this data to provide you access to features and identify you across Inkdrop service, publicly and within Inkdrop.